Amtrak’s Southwest Chief Ripe For Mutiny

 Also aboard the special was Sen. Martin Heinrich, D-N.M.
 “All of those communities along the tracks in northeastern New Mexico realize the Southwest Chief is one of those things that ties them together and connects them to rest of state and country,” he told me.
 “Rail is always one of the most efficient means of travel in existence, and as energy costs creep up over time, environmental efficiency is built in.
 It’s also a smart use of dollars.”

-At the opening of the new UP terminal in May, I also spoke to Sen. Tom Udall, D-N.M., who like Heinrich is supporting Amtrak and the Southwest Chief, and Rep. Steve Pearce, R-N.M., who has the Los Angeles-New Orleans Sunset Limited running through three counties in his district.
+At the opening of the new Union Pacific terminal in May, I also spoke to Sen. Tom Udall, D-N.M., who, like Heinrich, is supporting Amtrak and the Southwest Chief, and Rep. Steve Pearce, R-N.M., who has the Los Angeles-New Orleans Sunset Limited running through three counties in his district.
 Pearce is gung-ho about the efficiencies of freight railroading, but when it comes to Amtrak, “We Republicans say lets get it effective and efficient.”
 A week after the terminal opening he again voted to cut Amtrak’s funding.

 Passengers wait for their checked luggage in Albuquerque.
 Photo © William P. Diven.